hdevillers/go-fannot-documentation/docs/source/usage/copy_annot.rst

     The minimal hit status refers to the ``Hit_sta`` parameters from the different matching rules, see :ref:`Formating rule <Formating rules>`).
     For example, the default matching rules consist of two levels, *highly similar* with a hit status of **2** and *similar* with a hit status of **1**.
-If we consider that it is necessary to have a *highly similar* match to allow the transfer of the gene name, then the argment
+If we consider that it is necessary to have a *highly similar* match to allow the transfer of the gene name, then the argument
     ``-c`` of the ``AnnotationsToSeqFiles.py`` has to be set to 2.